mlrun/mlrun/docs/secrets.md

 ```

 As can be seen, even the client code exposes the secret value.
 If this is used to pass secrets to a job running in a kubernetes
-pod the secret is also visible in the pod spec.
+pod, the secret is also visible in the pod spec.
 This means that any user that can run `kubectl` and is permitted
 to view pod specs can also see the secret keys and their values.

 ##### Environment